 Majority of the patients are from Gauteng due to the location of the laboratory in Johannesburg, Gauteng.
 Thus, these results cannot be generalised.
-Other centres assessing respiratory allergies (public and private) need to provide data to develop a comprehensive occupational respiratory surveillance system.

-There is missing data/ information in the current data collection tool, such as the exact nature of the job within an industry is not known and duration of employment.
-These and other relevant information will be added to the minimum data set for future surveillance.
+There is missing data/information in the current data collection tool, such as the exact nature of the job within an industry and duration of employment.
+These and other relevant information will be added to the minimum data set for ongoing surveillance.